ishant-jaiswal/Smart-cab-Reservation/README.md

 ![Profile Screen](screenshots/profile_screen.png)
 *User profile management and settings.*

 *Note: Screenshots are placeholders.
-To add actual screenshots, capture them from the running app in Android Studio or on a device, save them in a `screenshots/` folder in the project root, and update the image paths accordingly.*
+To add actual screenshots, capture them from the running app in Android Studio or on a device, save them in the `screenshots/` folder in the project root, and update the image paths accordingly.*

 ## Technologies Used